rinjile/Afstudeerproject/README.md

 ```
 python predict.py 5 accuracies --notuning
 ```
-- Plot the bar charts of the results, which are saved in `results/n10/accuracies10.csv`, from the dataset for the last 10 matches:
+- Plot the bar charts of the results from the dataset for the last 10 matches, which are saved in `results/n10/accuracies10.csv`:
 ```
 python plot.py 10 results/n10/accuracies10.csv
 ```
-- Plot the accuracies of the algorithms for the values of *n* from 1 to and including 10:
+- Plot the accuracies of the algorithms for values of *n* ranging from 1 to 10:
 ```
   python plot.py --n
 ```